-These tables encapsulate the core findings of the study, illustrating the multifaceted nature of corruption within the logging industry, its widespread impacts, and the multifarious efforts needed to effectively combat it.
-The results underscore the essential role of legal measures, social awareness programs, and collaborative efforts among stakeholders to ensure sustainable development and protect environmental and societal well-being.
+Tables 3, 4, 5 and 6 encapsulate the core findings of the study, illustrating the multifaceted nature of corruption within the logging industry, its widespread impacts, and the multifarious efforts needed to effectively combat it.
+The results underscore the essential role of legal measures, social awareness programmes, and collaborative efforts among stakeholders to ensure sustainable development and protect environmental and societal well-being.